aequitas-aod/experiment-ull-dataset-preprocessing/README.md

 - Perchè stesso studente in anni diversi (stesso id_student_16_19) ha diverso id_school nonostante id_school_16_19 sia uguale?
 Cos'è id_school se cambia?
 Anche id_student_original cambia!

 - from a9a to a9g, le attività si devono intendere come svolte con il docente o come trasgressione?

+***ELABORATED***

+*IDs*

+- We say that id_student_16_19 identifies a student because, when we find the same id_student_16_19 in two different rows, we know that they correspond to the same student in different years (i.e., 16-19 respectivelly).
+For the same rows, id_school_16_19 is also the same.
+Yet, for the same identical rows, if we look at id_student_original and id_school, they differ.
+Why so?
+- Analogously, id_student_original seem to not identify a student uniquely, does id_student_original identify a student only when id_school is taken in consideration as well? (i.e., two rows have been filled by the same student when they have the same id_stiudent_original and id_school)
+- Does the identifier for principals work the same?
+Can we say that id_school + id_year identify the principal in charge for a certain school in a certain year? (i.e., two rows have been filled by the same principal when they have the same id_school and id_year, assuming that different grades -- in the same school and year -- have the same principal)

+*Student Questionnaire*

+- What does the weight column refer to?

 ## Aggregations